 The GCNA welcomes submissions of carillon music for possible publication.
 There is an ongoing need for new repertoire, both compositions written for the instrument and arrangements and transcriptions of music for other media.
 The Guild publishes new music every year, as well as maintaining a substantial catalog of earlier publications.

-Composers and arrangers are welcome to submit their music for consideration to the Committee on Music Publications.
-Our annual deadline is usually January 1 each year, but music may be submitted at any time.
-Submissions should be sent to Laura Ellis (address below).
-Music selection is handled by two sub-committees: pieces composed originally for the carillon are evaluated by the Composition Sub-Committee, chaired by John Gouwens (address below); and Arrangements and Transcriptions are evaluated by the Arrangements Subcommittee, chaired by Carlo van Ulft.
+Composers and arrangers are welcome to submit their music for consideration to the Music Publications Committee.
+Our annual deadline is January 1 each year, but music may be submitted at any time.
+Submissions should be sent to Laura Ellis, Chair of the Music Publications Committee.
+Music selection is handled by two sub-committees: pieces composed originally for the carillon are evaluated by the Composition Subcommittee, chaired by John Gouwens; and Arrangements and Transcriptions are evaluated by the Arrangements Subcommittee, chaired by Carlo van Ulft.

 Since the GCNA endeavors to make music easily available for performances at all venues, composers and arrangers will be asked to sign a contract waiving the collection of royalties for live non-profit performances of the music it publishes.
 Most composers and arrangers sign the copyrights over to the GCNA, but other arrangements are possible.
 The GCNA does not ordinarily collect or pay royalties on the music it publishes.
 We are a volunteer organization, and that volunteer spirit includes our composers, arrangers, and publishers.

 Composers and arrangers unfamiliar with the carillon are encouraged to make contact with carillonneurs near them.
 However, we do offer some helpful pointers as well.